David-Aires/Kutsatira/README.md

 yarn build
 ```

 The build step will also create tables in your database if you ae installing for the first time.
-It will also create a login account with username **admin** and password **umami**.
+It will also create a login account with username **admin** and password **kutsatira**.

 ### Start the application